-Collar and lead, think about training, we would not normally recommend a harness for this breed, especially for puppies as they do not allow for education of the puppy and they can put extra pressure on the dogs front and shoulders.
+Collar and lead think about training we would not normally recommend a harness for this breed, especially for puppies as they do not allow for education of the puppy.

 Secure your garden and decide what areas the puppy will use to toilet in, have a good supply of poop bags at all times, in every pocket!!